chrismwendt/go-exceptions/README.md

 # go-exceptions

 Ergonomic error handling in Go.
+Check out [this post](https://dev.to/chrismwendt/ergonomic-error-handling-in-go-using-generics-17b9) for more details.

 ## Example